themeteorchef/secure-methods-publications/README.md

 ##### Tutorial: Securing Methods and Publications for Production

 In this tutorial, we'll help DocDefender—a security-focused documents app—secure their methods and publications before they go to production.
-We'll learn how to leverage authentication and authorization via roles to better handle unwanted requests and see how to create admin-only methods using custom `check()` methods.
+We'll learn how to leverage authentication and authorization via roles to better handle unwanted requests, building a reusable module to authorize our methods and bespoke authorization code for our publications.

 [Learn How to Secure Methods and Publications](https://themeteorchef.com/tutorials/securing-methods-and-publications-for-production)